wormholer/KAP-manual/en/config/spark_settings.en.md

 ## Introduction
 By default, KAP stores all cubes in a columar format on HDFS.
-When querying, KAP uses Spark (http://spark.apache.org, specifically we use Spark on yarn mode) for cubing reading and possibly storage pre-aggregations.
-One or more executors are started as long-running processes to receive any cube visit requests.
+When querying, KAP uses Spark (http://spark.apache.org, specifically we use Spark on yarn mode) for cube reading and possibly storage pre-aggregations.
+One or more Spark executors are started as long-running processes to receive any cube visit requests.
 For production deployments you should go through this page to make sure your spark executors are well configured.

 ## Tune spark parameters